Time Series Data Augmentation for Deep Learning: A Survey: Basic Data Augmentation Methods

 A recent work in~\cite{jingkun20_TAD} proposes to utilize perturbations in both amplitude spectrum and phase spectrum in frequency domain for data augmentation in time series anomaly detection by convolutional neural network.
 Specifically, for the input time series $x_1, \cdots, x_N$, its frequency spectrum $F(\omega_k)$ through Fourier transform is calculated as:

-where $\Re[F(\omega_k)]$ and $\Im[F(\omega_k)]$ are the real and imaginary parts of the spectrum respectively, $\omega_k= \frac{2\pi k}{N}$ is the angular frequency, $A(\omega_k)$ is the amplitude spectrum, and $\theta(\omega_k)$ is the phase spectrum.
+where $\omega_k= \frac{2\pi k}{N}$ is the angular frequency, $A(\omega_k)$ is the amplitude spectrum, and $\theta(\omega_k)$ is the phase spectrum.
 For perturbations in amplitude spectrum $A(\omega_k)$, the amplitude values of randomly selected segments are replaced with Gaussian noise by considering the original mean and variance in the amplitude spectrum.
 While for perturbations in phase spectrum $\theta(\omega_k)$, the phase values of randomly selected segments are added by an extra zero-mean Gaussian noise in the phase spectrum.
 The amplitude and phase perturbations (APP) based data augmentation combined with aforementioned time-domain augmentation methods bring significant time series anomaly detection improvements as shown in the experiments of~\cite{jingkun20_TAD}.

 Another recent work in~\cite{Lee2019} proposes to utilize the surrogate data to improve the classification performance of rehabilitative time series in deep neural network.
 Two conventional types of surrogate time series are adopted in the work: the amplitude adjusted Fourier transform (AAFT) and the iterated AAFT (IAAFT)~\cite{Schreiber2000}.
 The main idea is to perform random phase shuffle in phase spectrum after Fourier transform and then perform rank-ordering of time series after inverse Fourier transform.
-The generated time series from AAFT and IAAFT can approximately preserve the temporal correlation, power spectra, as well as the amplitude distribution of the original time series.
-In the experiments of~\cite{Lee2019}, the authors conducted two types data augmentation by extending the data by 10 then 100 times through AAFT and IAAFT methods, and demonstrated promising classification accuracy improvements compared to the original time series without data augmentation.
+The generated time series from AAFT and IAAFT can approximately preserve the temporal correlation, power spectra, and the amplitude distribution of the original time series.
+In the experiments of~\cite{Lee2019}, the authors conducted two types of data augmentation by extending the data by 10 then 100 times through AAFT and IAAFT methods, and demonstrated promising classification accuracy improvements compared to the original time series without data augmentation.